 Curly hair in particular may need a really good rinse and a little extra shampoo to remove all the amla and brahmi powder particles.
 Interestingly, people with curls often report much better hair with amla oil so a little extra time washing the treatment out should be well worth it.

-Your hair should look healthy and shiny and feel both really soft yet thicker and fuller after this treatment and you definitely shouldn’t need any commercial conditioner afterwards.
-I hope this homemade amla oil works as well for you as it has for myself and many others.
+Your hair should look really healthy and shiny and feel both soft yet thicker and much fuller after this treatment and you definitely shouldn’t need any commercial conditioner afterwards.
+I hope this homemade amla hair oil works as well for you as it has for myself and many others.
 I’d appreciate hearing your results if you try it for yourself.